seoklab/alphafold/README.md

 - Major changes
   - No docker, no system libraries (please refer to [kalininalab/alphafold_non_docker](https://github.com/kalininalab/alphafold_non_docker) repository and [install.sh](install.sh)).
   - Can use multiple GPUs for inference.
-  - Skip relaxation step, as it takes very long time (~30 min per model) for preprocessing.
-  - Add environment variables `ALPHAFOLD_HOME` and `ALPHAFOLD_CONDA_PREFIX` for dynamic path resolving.
+  - Add environment variables `ALPHAFOLD_HOME` and `ALPHAFOLD_CONDA_PREFIX` for
+    dynamic path resolving.
 - Minor changes
   - Add runner script [`alphafold`](bin/alphafold).
   - Support "resuming"; this version will automatically try to use the previous results, if they exists.
 You can force everything to run again by passing `--overwrite` flag from the command line.
   - Make command line interface more user-friendly.
   - Code refactoring.

 ## First time setup

 Clone this repository, then run `./install.sh`.
 The script requires `wget` to run.
 Few variables could change the behavior of the script, namely:

 - `$CONDA_PREFIX`: The path for the newly-installed miniconda.
 Defaults to `/opt/conda` (for system-wide installations).
 - `$SUDO`: Either `y` or `n`.
 Defaults to `y`.
-If set to `y`, then the script will try to install AlphaFold system-wide, invoking `sudo` a few times. **Please be careful for running this script in SUDO mode.** Even though this script has been tested a few times, it is **NOT** fully tested for all types of Linux distros.
-(Currently tested in Ubuntu Server 16.04 LTS and Ubuntu Server 20.04 LTS)
+If set to `y`, then the script will try to install AlphaFold system-wide, invoking `sudo` a few times.
+  **Please be careful for running this script in SUDO mode.** Even though this script has been tested a few times, it is **NOT** fully tested for all types of Linux distros.
+(Currently tested on Ubuntu Server 16.04 LTS and Ubuntu Server 20.04 LTS)

 If you wish to run AlphaFold using Singularity (a common containerization platform on HPC systems) we recommend using some of the third party Singularity setups as linked in https://github.com/deepmind/alphafold/issues/10 or https://github.com/deepmind/alphafold/issues/24.